Adversarial Examples for Models of Code: Related Work

-\para{Defending against Adversarial Examples} A few concurrent work with ours addressed the problem of training models of code to be more robust. \citet{ramakrishnan2020semantic} performed semantic-preserving transformations such as renaming, and trained neural models on the modified code.
-However, their transformations are applied in the data preprocessing step, and their approach does not use gradients nor targeted attacks. \citet{bielik2020adversarial} focused on training robust models as well, with an iterative approach for adversarial training.
-These works discussed only approaches for adversarial training, but none of them presented \emph{targeted attacks}, as our work.
+\para{Defending Against Adversarial Examples} A few concurrent work with ours addressed the problem of training models of code to be more robust. \citet{ramakrishnan2020semantic} performed semantic-preserving transformations such as renaming, and trained neural models on the modified code.
+However, their transformations are applied in the data preprocessing step, and their approach does not use gradients or targeted attacks. \citet{bielik2020adversarial} focused on training robust models as well, with an iterative approach for adversarial training.
+These works only discussed approaches for adversarial training, but none presented \emph{targeted attacks}, as our work.

 \citet{pruthi2019combating} found that NLP models perform much worse when the input contains spelling mistakes.
 To make these models more robust to misspellings, the authors placed a character-level word recognition model in front of the downstream model.
-This word recognition model fixes misspellings before they are fed into the downstream model.
-The \emph{Outlier Detection} defense that we examined is similar in spirit, since it uses a composition of a downstream model following an upstream defense model.
-The main difference between these two defenses resides in the goals of these upstream defense models: the \emph{Outlier Detection} model needs to detect outlier names, while the model of \citet{pruthi2019combating} detects character-level typos.
+This word recognition model repairs misspellings before they are fed into the downstream model.
+The \emph{Outlier Detection} defense that we examined (\Cref{subsec:without-retraining}) is similar in spirit, since it uses a composition of an upstream defense model followed by a downstream model.
+The main difference between these two defenses resides in the goals of the upstream defense models: the \emph{Outlier Detection} model detects outlier names, while the model of \citet{pruthi2019combating} detects character-level typos.